Rowena-h/EndophyteGenomes/README.md

 ![Pipeline workflow](pipeline.png)

+Bioinformatics analysis pipeline for [Hill et al. (2023) Tapping culture collections for fungal endophytes: first genome assemblies for three genera and five species in the *Ascomycota*.
+Genome Biology and Evolution evad038](https://doi.org/10.1093/gbe/evad038).

 The pipeline was written for and run on Queen Mary University of London's [Apocrita HPC facility](http://doi.org/10.5281/zenodo.438045) which uses the Univa Grid Engine batch-queue system.
 This means that many of the bash scripts (`.sh` file endings) specify core allocation, run times and memory usage allocation that may need to be adapted for different platforms.

 ---